-Could result in vehicle overturning.
+Could result in ATV overturning.

 Use proper gear and maintain steady speed when climbing a hill.

-If you lose all forward speed:
+If you lose all forward speed: Keep weight uphill.

-Keep weight uphill.
-Never open the throttle suddenly or make sudden gear changes.
-The vehicle could flip over backwards.

 Apply the brakes.
 Lock parking brake after you are stopped.

-Dismount on uphill side, or to a side if pointed straight uphill.

-If you begin rolling backwards:

-Keep your weight uphill.
-Never open the throttle suddenly or make sudden gear changes.
-The vehicle could flip over backwards.

-Never apply the rear brake while rolling backwards.

-Apply the front brake gradually.

-When fully stopped, apply rear brake as well and lock parking brake.
+If you begin rolling backwards: Keep weight uphill.
+Apply the brakes gradually.
+When fully stopped, lock parking brake.
 Dismount on uphill side, or to a side if pointed straight uphill.
 Turn the ATV around and remount, following the procedure described further in this Operator's Guide.